pce/galleriet/README.md

 ..generates a simple single-file html image gallery of a folder.

-"galleriet" is swedish for "the gallery", not that the definite article (et) is a suffix.
+"galleriet" is swedish for "the gallery", the definite article "et" is expressed as a suffix.

 BUILD